Dozens die in Odessa, rebels down Ukraine helicopters

 HELICOPTERS DOWN

-The Ukrainian Defence Ministry said two Mi-24 attack helicopters had been shot down by shoulder-launched missiles while on patrol overnight around Slaviansk.
+The Ukrainian Defense Ministry said two Mi-24 attack helicopters had been shot down by shoulder-launched missiles while on patrol overnight around Slaviansk.
 Two airmen were killed and others wounded.

 Other Ukrainian officials and the separatist leader in Slaviansk said earlier that one airman was taken prisoner.

-A third helicopter, an Mi-8 transport aircraft, was also hit and a serviceman wounded, the Defence Ministry said.
+A third helicopter, an Mi-8 transport aircraft, was also hit and a serviceman wounded, the Defense Ministry said.
 The SBU security service said this helicopter was carrying medics.

 Ukrainian officials said their troops overran rebel checkpoints and Slaviansk was now "tightly encircled".